theQRL/documentation/docs/Use/Tools/multisig/multisig.md

 ### OTS Key Usage

-OTS keys are used at various stages and from various addresses in the lifetime of a multi-sig addresses.
+OTS keys are used at various stages and from various addresses in the lifetime of a multisig addresses.
 All transaction on-chain require a valid OTS key and is used from the address sending the transaction, regardless of the transaction type.

-- One key is used for creating the multi-sig address (tx ID) (*creators address*)
+- One key is used for creating the multisig address (tx ID) (*creators address*)
 - One key is used to create the spend tx (*spend vote initiator address*)
-- one key is used for each vote of the multi-sig (*each signatory that votes*)
+- one key is used for each vote of the multisig (*each signatory that votes*)

 ## References

-- Create a new multi-sig address
+- Create a new multisig address
-- Deposit funds to a multi-sig address
+- Deposit funds to a multisig address
-- Propose a vote from a multi-sig address
+- Propose a vote from a multisig address
 - Vote on a spend proposal
 - Reject a spend proposal
 - Multi-sig transaction type